junxit/us-congress-bills-116/metadata.md

 - 2020-09-14 — Mrs. Maloney, Carolyn B. moved to suspend the rules and pass the bill.
 - 2020-09-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4364)
 - 2020-09-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.
+- 2020-09-15 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 532.